aal-hawa/inception/USER_DOC.md

 make down
 ```

-This stops and removes all containers while preserving data volumes.
+This stops and removes all containers while preserving data in host directories.

 ### Restarting Services